Requirement 1: You are or have been the victim of a severe form of trafficking.

 Requirement 1: You are or have been the victim of a severe form of trafficking.
 What does “a severe form of human trafficking” mean?

-Human trafficking has been described by the US Citizen and Immigration Services as a “form of modern-day slavery in which traffickers lure individuals with false promises of employment and a better life.”1
+The U.S. Citizen and Immigration Services describes human trafficking as a “form of modern-day slavery in which traffickers lure individuals with false promises of employment and a better life.”1

 According to the law, a "severe form of human trafficking" has to fall into one of the following three categories:

-For more information on how “severe trafficking in persons” is defined by the government, visit the United States Department of Justice Civil Rights Division.
+For more information on how the government defines “severe trafficking in persons,” visit the United States Department of Justice Civil Rights Division.